JohnAlbin/zen-style-guide/css/README.txt

 will be used by your site.
 Using Microsoft's conditional comment syntax, different HTML tags will be used for different versions of Internet Explorer.

-For example, IE6 will see the HTML tag that has these classes: ie6 ie6-7 ie6-8 If you need to write an IE6-specific rule, you can simply prefix the selector with ".ie6 ".
-To write a rule that applies to both IE6 and IE7, use ".ie6-7 ":
+For example, IE6 will see the HTML tag that has these classes: lt-ie7 lt-ie8 lt-ie9.
+If you need to write an IE6-specific rule, you can simply prefix the selector with ".lt-ie7 " (should be read as "less than IE 7").
+To write a rule that applies to both IE6 and IE7, use ".lt-ie8 ":
   .someRule { /* Styles for all browsers */ }
-  .ie6-7 .someRule { /* Styles for IE6 and IE7 only. */ }
+  .lt-ie8 .someRule { /* Styles for IE6 and IE7 only. */ }

 Many CSS authors prefer using IE "conditional stylesheets", which are stylesheets added via conditional comments.
 If you would prefer that method, you